bitkidd/adonis-stripe/README.md

 # Adonis Stripe <img src="https://stripe.com/favicon.ico" alt="Stripe icon" width="25px" height="25px">

-This servise provider meks it easier to integrate and to work with Stripe official library.
+This service provider makes it easier to integrate and to work with Stripe official library.

 It is built on top of [stripe-node](https://github.com/stripe/stripe-node) and proxies all the methods keeping them 100% original.
+So you can follow official Stripe documentation.

 <img src="http://res.cloudinary.com/adonisjs/image/upload/q_100/v1497112678/adonis-purple_pzkmzt.svg" width="200px" align="right" hspace="30px" vspace="140px">